Indica vs. Sativa vs. Hybrid

 So, you may be wondering: what are the key differences between indica and sativa?
 What about a hybrid?
 And what does this all mean for you?

-Additionally, you might’ve have heard conflicting opinions about the effects of indica versus sativa.
+Additionally, you might’ve heard conflicting opinions about the effects of indica versus sativa.
 In this guide, we’ll distinguish between strain facts and stereotypes.
-We’ll also navigate the myths and truths when it comes to the effects of sativa vs. indica, and help you discover which strain could be your perfect match.
+We’ll also navigate the myths and truths when it comes to the effects of sativa vs. indica, and help you discover which strain could be your perfect match with a convenient chart.

 Let’s start with the basics: what do “sativa,” “indica,” and “hybrid” mean?